 Have you recently lost your job?
-If so, you might be wondering whether you have grounds for a wrongful termination lawsuit against your former employer.
+If so, you might be wondering whether you have grounds for a wrongful termination lawsuit.
 In Maryland, as in other states, employees work at will.
 This means an employee can generally be fired at any time and for any reason, or for no reason at all.

 But there are some exceptions to the at-will rule.
 If your Maryland employer fires you for discriminatory reasons, in violation of an employment contract, or in retaliation for exercising your rights, for example, you may have a legal claim against your employer for wrongful termination.

 Every state's laws on wrongful termination are different.
-This article covers some of the legal grounds you might have for suing your employer in Maryland for wrongful termination.
+This article covers some of the common legal grounds you might have for suing your employer in Maryland for wrongful termination.
 But it's not a comprehensive list of Maryland employment rights, which can change as courts issue new rulings and legislators pass or modify laws.
-To find out whether you have a legal claim for wrongful termination, speak to an experienced Maryland employment lawyer.
+To find out the full extent of your claims, speak to an experienced Maryland employment lawyer.

-Maryland law prohibits employment discrimination based on race, color, national origin, sex, religion, age, disability, genetic information, marital status, or sexual orientation.
+Maryland law prohibits employment discrimination based on race, color, national origin, ancestry, sex, religion, age, disability, genetic information, marital status, gender identity, or sexual orientation.
 Employers with at least 15 employees must comply with the state's discrimination law.